Dhaigh94/Cypress-Automation-Project/README.md

-# Online-Portfolio-Automation-Cypress
+# Cypress-Automation-Project
-This is my automation for my Online Portfolio using Cypress
+This is my automation project for Cypress